Ash-r98/CoupRecreation/README.md

 - Inquisitor option
 - Teams option
-- Experimental custom rules
+- Experimental custom rules:
   - An option to block your team being switched for 1 coins
   - A balance adjustment to Inquisitors, removing their ability to block Captain
   - A new card: The Diplomat